Whale shark season in Mexico brings the chance to enjoy a bucket-list-worthy experience: an ocean swim next to a giant of the deep

 Mexico has two separate destinations where it is possible to swim with whale sharks.
 The first is off the Yucatan Peninsula and, more specifically, the waters around Cancun, Isla Mujeres, and Isla Holbox.
 The other is off Baja California Sur in the Sea of Cortez and Bay of La Paz.
 However, these two destinations welcome whale sharks to their waters at different times of the year.

 Whale shark season in the Yucatan Peninsula, including Cancun, Isla Mujeres, and Isla Holbox, runs from June to September.
 Whale shark season in Baja California Sur runs from October to May.

 The rules to swim with whale sharks will be enforced

-It is important to remember that only two people at a time may enter the water to swim with a whale shark.
+It’s important to remember that only two people at a time per guide may enter the water to swim with a whale shark.
 In a typical group tour of 10 people, a person can expect to swim in the water two or three times, only several minutes each time.
 If travelers are interested in spending more swimming time with these amazing creatures, we recommend a private guide or a complete private whale shark excursion.

-The conditions of the sea will greatly impact the chance to interact with whale sharks.
-If the ocean is choppy, not only is sea sickness a factor but it is much more difficult to find whale shark groups; and if it has recently rained, the whale sharks will not feed on the surface of the water and stay submerged.
+Sea conditions will greatly impact the chance of interacting with whale sharks.
+If the ocean is choppy – not only is seasickness a factor – but it is much more difficult to find whale shark groups.
+And if it has recently rained, the whale sharks will not feed on the surface of the water and stay submerged.

-4) The Whale Shark Festival is July 18-24.
+The Whale Shark Festival is in mid-to-late July

-5) Choose your tour operator carefully and consciously.
+Choose your tour operator carefully and consciously

-Ready to Swim With Whale Sharks?
+Ready to Swim with Whale Sharks?